pitt-crc/user-manual/docs/data-management/file-transfer-methods/globus.md

 ![](../../_assets/img/data-management/globus24.png)

-![](../../_assets/img/data-management/globus25.png)

-Step 2: Set up the destination collection
+### Step 2: Set up the destination collection
 On the right panel, search for and select a second endpoint.
 For example, if you choose the UPitt-OneDrive endpoint, the mapped collection will display your OneDrive folders.

-Step 3: Transfer
+### Step 3: Transfer
 With both endpoints set up, you can now transfer files between the two collections.

 Important note:
-The COLLECTIONS option in the left-hand navigation menu refers to your Guest Collections — this is different from the mapped collections you access by searching for an endpoint (like pitt#dtn or UPitt-OneDrive).
+The **COLLECTIONS** option in the left-hand navigation menu refers to your **Guest Collections** — this is different from the **mapped collections** you access by searching for an endpoint (like pitt#dtn or UPitt-OneDrive).
 Don't confuse the two.

+![](../../_assets/img/data-management/globus25.png)

 ## Globus File Sharing

+Globus file sharing lets you set up **Guest Collections** based on your mapped collections, i.e., your CRCD storage, on the pitt#dtn endpoint.
+If this is the approach you intend to take, please review the documentation below.

 Globus sharing provides a mechanism for CRC PIs and users to store their data and easily share with collaborators, without the burden of local account management.
 CRC leverages our BeeGFS and ZFS storage infrastructure to make Globus